Those of you who frequent this site will notice a totally different layout which was recently mandated by myevent.com.

-To fellow members of the Arlington High Class of 1965
+To fellow members of the Arlington High Classes of 1963-1967

-Last night we held our annual Arlington reunion for the Classes of ’63, ’64, ’65, ’66, and ’67 and for several hours classmates thoroughly enjoyed former friends, memories, drinks and a great Daddy Jack’s meal.
+What an evening!
+Last night we held our annual Arlington reunion for the Classes of ’63, ’64, ’65, ’66, ’67 and '68.
+For several hours, roughly a hundred of us (a new record, by far!) enjoyed former friends, memories, food and drinks.

-You will find photos from the evening on our Facebook page
+You'll find photos from the evening on the "Class Reunions" page of this site.
+Also check out our Facebook page:

-so you can identify with many of the classmates who were there.
+Where you can see our posts and those of many of the classmates who were there.

 …and what a special class we have been, the school’s first four year graduating class, some 677 in all.